openharmony/docs/en/application-dev/reference/native-apis/_native_window.md

 **Description**

-Sets or obtains the attributes of an **OHNativeWindow**, including the width, height, and content format.
+Sets or obtains the attributes of an **OHNativeWindow** instance, including the width, height, and content format.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeWindow